Upcoming Scientific Fieldwork: 2019 and Beyond

 The Hawaiian islands are only the most visible part of a 3,600-mile chain of mostly subsea volcanoes that span much of the Pacific.
 A two-month cruise heading northwest out of Hawaii will map many submerged mountains in unprecedented detail, using acoustics and other methods.
 The research applies to basic questions about how the chain formed, and also to natural hazards including faults that may cause earthquakes, and steep slopes on which submarine landslides may trigger tsunamis.
 Voyage will take place on the Lamont-Doherty operated research vessel Langseth.
 Chief scientist: Donna Shillington.
 Project web page

 Some volcanoes effuse lava slowly, giving people time to escape eruptions; others suddenly explode, killing everything around.
-Indonesia’s Sinabung, on the island of North Sumatra, can do both, and that makes it unpredictably dangerous.
-Volcanologist Brett Carr and colleagues have been photographing it from many angles on the ground and with drones, to understand how lava domes grow, and when they may become unstable enough to collapse and explode.
+Indonesia’s Merapi, on the island of Java, can do both, and that makes it unpredictably dangerous.
+It has been acting up lately.
+Volcanologist Brett Carr and colleagues have been studying it from the ground and with drones, to understand how lava domes grow, and when they may become unstable enough to collapse and explode.
 Carr will return this year to continue drone work.
-He also plans to visit the highly active Merapi volcano on the island of Java on a similar mission.
 The observations may be applied to similar volcanoes in Japan, Mexico, the Caribbean and elsewhere.
 Done in conjunction with Indonesian researchers

 ANCIENT GREEKS AND EARTHQUAKES| Geologic fieldwork, southwest Turkey | JUNE 2019